teachmex/python/docs/DataStructure/ds.md

-    ['fruit', 'vegetable', 'rice', 'milk', 'salt']
+    ['fruit', 'vegetable', 'rice', 'milk']

-Create a list of values
+- To create a list of values

 ```python